 Performance venues of Iain's compositions include:

 Adrian Boult Hall Birmingham, BBC Broadcasting House in London, Bridgewater Hall, Royal Northern College of Music Concert Hall, Brighton Corn Exchange, Birmingham Conservatoire Recital Hall, Hall One, King's Place London, The Cosmo Rodewald Hall in the Martin Harris Centre (University of Manchester), Italian Culture Institute Stockholm, Kungliga Operan (Royal Swedish National Opera), Regent Hall, London, The ICC - International Convention Centre Birmingham, RNCM Lord Rhodes Room, Hawkwood College, Stroud.

 Performers include the world renowned Brodsky Quartet, RNCM New Ensemble and the Goldberg Ensemble.
 Iain has had his music broadcast live on BBC Radio 3 from BBC Broadcasting House by the Brodsky Quartet.

 Iain holds a BMus(Hons) in Composition and a Postgraduate Diploma in Composition with Merit.

 In 2015 Iain was proudly conferred with Honorary Membership of Royal Birmingham Conservatoire (HonBC) for services to the music profession in the ten years following graduation.

-Iain became a Piano Tutor at Shades Music in Moseley in June 2017.
-He continues to compose alongside his teaching work.
+Iain became a tutor at Shades Music in June 2017.